jrdwe/floodfile/README.md

 ## installation

-download the current release at the following [link](https://github.com/jrdwe/floodfile/releases/latest)
+download the current [release](https://github.com/jrdwe/floodfile/releases/latest) for your operating system

-**linux**: `sudo setcap CAP_NET_RAW+ep floodfile` to set the correct network permissions
+**linux**: set the correct network permissions w/ `sudo setcap CAP_NET_RAW+ep floodfile`

-**windows**: you will require npcap with winpcap api to run the program
+**windows**: install either winpcap or npcap with winpcap api

-by default the application (if working correctly) saves files into your tmp directory. this can be changed via menubar.
+by default the application (if working correctly) saves files into your tmp directory. this can be changed via the menubar.

 ## credit + motivation

-this project was heavily inspired/adapted by [arpchat](https://github.com/kognise/arpchat) by kognise and was built to teach myself a little rust
+this project was heavily inspired/adapted by [arpchat](https://github.com/kognise/arpchat) by kognise and was built to help myself learn rust